qvissak/qvissak.github.io/README.md

   3.7 Edit the README.md file by typing "atom README.md" or open with your preferred text editor.
   3.8 Once you make a change, save and navigate back to your project directory.
 Your changes are in your working directory.
   3.9 Type "git add README.md" to add your changes to README.md to your staging area.
-  3.10 Type "git commit -m "First commit change to README file."" to commit all your changes in the staging area to the repository.
+  3.10 Type "git commit -m "First commit change to README file."" to commit all your changes in the staging area to the local repository.
+  3.11 Type "git push" to push all your changes in the local repository to the remote repository.
-  3.11 Type "git status" to verify your commit.
+  3.12 Type "git status" to verify your commit.
 It is a good habit to do this before and after commits to prevent mistakes.
-  3.12 Type "git pull" to get changes from the repo if you have other people adding to the repository.
+  3.13 Type "git pull" to get changes from the repo if you have other people adding to the repository.
 4. Install a web server program to create a working environment (e.g. Apache, Lighttpd, IIS, nginx).
 We will use Apache, which is open source and free to use.
   4.0 Note: Apache is pre-installed on Mac OS X. In the world of DNS (Domain Name System), every machine/computer knows the address: localhost.
 This is a reference to your own server, located on your personal machine.
 You can hit localhost in the address bar of your browser without even being connected to the Internet.
 Localhost actually points to a reserved IP address of your own personal machine.
   4.1 Install Visual C++ Redistributable for Visual Studio 2012.
 This Microsoft software package contains dependencies for the Windows version of Apache server.